 • The MIDI ports screens, and the way that MIDI ports are handled internally (and are auto-detected and stored for virtual controls) has been redesigned.
 Now, instead of (physical) MIDI ports being auto-detected/stored directly for virtual controls, there are 32 'logical' 'Console MIDI IN' ports, and 32 'logical' 'Console MIDI OUT' ports, and virtual controls auto-detect/store those.
-These 'logical' MIDI ports ('Console MIDI OUT' ports, and virtual controls auto-detect/store those.
-These 'logical' MIDI ports ('Console MIDI OUT' entries) are shown as rows on the MIDI ports screen, with 'physical' MIDI ports (MIDI devices) shown as columns.
+These 'logical' MIDI ports ('Console MIDI IN/OUT' entries) are shown as rows on the MIDI ports screen, with 'physical' MIDI ports (MIDI devices) shown as columns.
 Any row (logical MIDI port) may have at most one column (physical MIDI port) ticked, and likewise at most one row may be ticked for any one column.